Who Can Sue for Wrongful Death in Oregon?

 Duties in a Wrongful Death Lawsuit

-Once appointed, the personal representative must:
+Once appointed, the personal representative is responsible for:

-• Gather evidence related to the death
+• Gathering evidence related to the death

-• Make decisions regarding settlement offers
+• Making decisions regarding settlement offers

-• Ensure any compensation is properly distributed
+• Ensuring any compensation is properly distributed

 Relationship with Beneficiaries